KatherineMichel/portfolio/doc/2024-recap.md

 It was also featured in [Django News Newsletter](https://django-news.com/issues/236#start) and [pip Trends Newsletter](https://newsletter.piptrends.com/p/pycon-us-2024-recap-how-llms-work).

 ![](2024-recap-images/lacey-kudo.png)
 Thank you to the incredible Lacey for this sweet kudo!
-Can't wait to see you. :)

 <!--
-I am thrilled to know that my recap generated interest in the content and will have increased the number of attendees.
+Can't wait to see you. :)
 -->

 ### DFW Pythoneers